chimera-kube/pod-toleration-policy/README.md

 $ rustup target add wasm32-wasi
 ```

-Use this command to build the WASM code:
+Use this command to build the Wasm code:

 ```
 $ make build